sounak98/eth-read/README.md

 #### Improvements

-- currently dependent on Etherscan API for contract ABI but there seems be a way to do it (have not tested it yet) without the need for an ABI (ref: https://louisabraham.github.io/articles/no-abi.html)
+- currently dependent on Etherscan API for contract ABI but there seems be a way to do it without the need for an ABI (found the approach in this article https://louisabraham.github.io/articles/no-abi.html but have not tested it yet)

 #### Deployment